hikoworks/hikolang/doc/language/syntax/module_declaration.md

 If the module is part of the compiler's include-path, such as `std`, then the version number is treated as-if it is higher than any other.

+#### Nested anchors

+Achors may be nested, a child anchor will own all its sub-modules.
+If the child anchor is in a different repository, then the parent anchor may not have a sub-module that matches the path of a child-anchor.

+This will allow multiple repositories to each contribute part of a whole project.

 ### Build guard (optional)